RELATES TO: KRS 42.500(9)-(14), 42.520, 42.525, 17 C.F.R. 270.2a-7, 15 U.S.C. 80a, 26 U.S.C. 1-9834

 (b) Maturities shall be limited to 180 days for bankers' acceptances and 270 days for all other money market securities.

-(8) Repurchase agreements collateralized at a minimum of 102 percent (marked to market daily) with treasuries, agencies, and agency mortgage backed obligations that meet the requirements established by subsection (4) of this section, with a maximum maturity of one (1) year if executed with approved broker-dealers as provided by Section 8 of this administrative regulation and a maximum of three (3) years for the Kentucky Bank Repurchase Program participants.
+(8) Repurchase agreements collateralized at a minimum of 102 percent (marked to market daily) with treasuries, agencies, and agency mortgage backed obligations with a maximum maturity of one (1) year and a maximum of three (3) years for the Kentucky Bank Repurchase Program participants.

 (9) Municipal obligations rated in one (1) of the three (3) highest categories by an NRSRO, with a maturity not to exceed five (5) years.
 The maturity and credit restriction shall be waived for obligations issued by the Commonwealth of Kentucky or any entity within the Commonwealth of Kentucky.